gregr/ina/nscheme/README.md

 - Variables are immutable by default.
   - `set!` is only supported for variables introduced by special binders.
 - All s-expression types are immutable.
-  - This even includes pairs, strings, bytevectors, and vectors.
+  - This even includes pairs, strings, bytess, and vectors.
-  - Mutable vectors and bytevectors (i.e., mvectors and mbytevectors) are a distinct type of data, disjoint from the s-expression types.
+  - Mutable vectors and bytess (i.e., mvectors and mbytess) are a distinct type of data, disjoint from the s-expression types.
   - Records are distinct, vector-like types whose fields can be mutable.
 They are disjoint from the s-expression types.
 - Equality and identity:
-  - Every instance of an opaque type, such as a record or procedure, and every value of a mutable type, such as an mvector or mbytevector, including empty ones, has a unique identity.
+  - Every instance of an opaque type, such as a record or procedure, and every value of a mutable type, such as an mvector or mbytes, including empty ones, has a unique identity.
   - For two values of types that should have a unique identity, `eqv?` returns `#t` if and only if the values have the same identity.
   - For any two values that are not structurally equal, `eqv?` returns `#f`.
-  - For any two values that are `()`, `#t`, `#f`, numbers, symbols, strings, or bytevectors, `eqv?` returns `#t` if the two values are structurally equal.
+  - For any two values that are `()`, `#t`, `#f`, numbers, symbols, strings, or bytess, `eqv?` returns `#t` if the two values are structurally equal.
   - For two structurally equal values of all other types, `eqv?` may nondeterministically return `#t` or `#f`.
 Even if a call to `eqv?` returns `#t` once, the same call could return `#f` in